pipiscrew/timeline/health/ayurveda.md

 The goal here is to simply allow yourself to feel the qualities of these moments in the day—the lightness of vata as your body first stirs and takes in the sun’s early rays, the urgency of pitta powering the afternoon’s big wave of energy, the heaviness of kapha as you turn down the lights and bury yourself in the blankets with a book.
 If you are like most people, this will take some getting used to.
 We’re so accustomed to living our lives against these currents that we don’t often experience them.
 But the more you participate in these ebbs and flows and support them with the meals you eat, the practices you choose, and the thoughts you think (aka following the advice shared in this book!), the more in alignment you will become.
 While every day may not look just like this, what will naturally happen over time is that you’ll realize how much better you feel when it does.
 If you want more restful sleep, or you want more energy in the morning, or you want better concentration in the afternoon, the solution isn’t to hyperfocus your efforts on that time of day.
 Instead, when you’re supporting all of the shifts throughout the day, the benefits are cumulative.

-* Sun vs Moon
-* Energizing vs Calming
-* Heating vs Cooling
-* Activating vs Relaxing
-* Strength vs Flow
-* Creation vs Preservation
-* Activating vs Surrender
-* For both men and women: Masculine (active, doing) vs. Feminine (processing emotions, soothing, nurturing)

-Practitioners of Ayurveda believe that the energy, attitude, intention, and feelings you have while cooking are infused into the food—which is then absorbed and digested into the person receiving it.
-That’s why one of my very favorite things to do is feed people when they come to my home.
-I love putting thought into what nourishing, delicious meal I can prepare for them, and then actively reflecting on and praying for their well-being as I cook.
-And what’s amazing is that my guests often tell me that they can actually sense that.
-It may sound woo-woo, but the thoughts you think and the intention you bring to the simplest acts, including preparing your food, are powerful.
-That means that cooking with love, devotion, gratitude, and kind energy is just as healing—for both body and mind—as the food itself.
-In Ayurveda, we call this Prashad.
-I often describe it as food cooked with devotion, sealed with a prayer, and served with love.
-In your everyday life, you can think of it as Some people refer to Ayurveda as “The Mother of Healing” because it teaches you how to create the ideal environment—internally and externally—for optimal health.
-Unlike most applications of Western medicine, which focuses on the cure, Ayurveda puts the emphasis on prevention—as in, how we can keep from getting ill in the first place?
-And by ill, I’m not necessarily talking about the biggies like heart disease, arthritis, or diabetes—though these are absolutely what we’re looking to avoid—but we’re also focusing on the smaller, more subtle irritations that take away from our everyday quality of life, like aches and pains, poor sleep, and sluggish digestion.
-Just as important, Ayurveda addresses more understated conditions that are often the initial signs of illness or imbalance in the body, such as dull skin, brittle hair, and low mood and energy.
-Because the outside of your body communicates what’s happening on the inside of your body.
 I fell in love with Ayurveda because of its key idea that we have the power not only to recognize our symptoms of imbalance before they build to something more damaging but also to treat them by creating subtle shifts in our routines, whether it’s what we eat, how we move, or the habits we keep in our spiritual practices or our living space.
 Ayurveda demonstrates how each of us has our own natural disposition, and because of that, your long-term recipe for health will look different from anyone else’s.
 It’s far from a one-size-fits-all prescription.
 My guidelines and recipes are designed to help you tune in closely to what your body might be asking of you and what it needs to feel good and nourished.
 But instead of getting too caught up at this moment with what you “should” or “shouldn’t” be eating based on your type or prakruti (as one’s overall constitution is called in Ayurveda), or getting too bogged down in the many, many layers of philosophy behind these recommendations, I’d rather you first embrace more general practices, rooted in Ayurveda, that everyone benefits from.
 These are simply: